 -

-Rule of thumb: repeat warm materials (wood, leather, woven fibers) so warmth is not “only in the pillows.”
+Rule of thumb: repeat warm materials like wood, leather, or woven fibers so the warmth does not live only in the pillows.

 Strategy B: Lean into crisp contrast